-Mark Gasiorowski is a Professor in the Department of Political Science at Tulane University.
-He received a BA in Mathematics from the University of Chicago in 1976 and a PhD in Political Science from the University of North Carolina in 1984.
-His scholarly activity focuses primarily on Iran and US-Iran relations.
+Mark Gasiorowski retired from Tulane’s Department of Political Science in January 2021.
+His scholarly activity has focused primarily on Iran and US-Iran relations.
 He has published numerous books and articles on these and other topics and has served frequently as a consultant and media commentator on Iran.
 He has traveled extensively in Iran and elsewhere in the Middle East and North Africa.
 He was a visiting professor at Tehran University in 1994, 1996, and 1998 and a Visiting Fellow at the Middle East Centre, St. Antony’s College, Oxford University in 2001-2002.
-He has lived in New Orleans with his wife and daughter for some 20 years.
 In his spare time he enjoys traveling, hiking, sculpture, and vampire movies.

 "US Perceptions of the Communist Threat in Iran During the Mossadegh Era"

 “US Intelligence Assistance to Iran, May – October 1979”